turingschool/curriculum/source/topics/cli.markdown

 29 30
 {% endterminal %}

-You can get a full year's calendar by specifying which year you want to see with `cal 2000`.
+You can get a full year's calendar by specifying the year.
+For example: `cal 2014`.

 When you're running a ruby program by saying `ruby hello.rb`, you are using the `ruby` command with `hello.rb` as the argument.

 ## Custom Scripts

 Instead of having to specify which program to execute our script with, and where it is, it would be nice to be able to go anywhere on our file system and just say `hello`, and have it run our `hello.sh` script using `bash`.
 Or perhaps it would run our `hello.rb` script using `ruby`, since the result is the same, it doesn't matter which language the script is in.

-There are two parts to this:
+**There are two parts to this:**

-First, we need to make it possible to run the command without saying which program to use to run it, for example:
+**First**, we need to make it possible to run the command without saying which program to use.

-{% terminal %}
-$ bin/hello.sh
-{% endterminal %}

-Second, we need make it so the computer can find the script even if you don't tell it the full path to it, allowing you to type.
+**Second**, we need make it so the computer can find the script without typing out the full path.

-{% terminal %}
-$ hello.sh
-{% endterminal %}

 To be able to make sense of this, we need to take a detour into the subject of file permissions.